lamhq/tech-notes/pages/devops/aws/10-app-integration/sns.md

 Offers nearly unlimited throughput, ideal for scenarios with high message volumes.

-Can be used for applications requiring high fan-out (sending messages to thousands or millions of endpoints0.
+Can be used for applications requiring high fan-out (sending messages to thousands or millions of endpoints).

 ## Features